 - To be carried out within Universities or Research Institutes within the UK.
 The applicant must be supported by an academic project supervisor based there.

-- Applicants must be undergraduates and second year students on a three-year degree course, or third year students on a four-year degree course.
-(If you are in the final year of a degree but are continuing with your studies you may be able to apply.
-Please contact us to check.)
+- Applicants must be undergraduates and second year students on a three-year degree course, or second/third year students on a four-year degree course.

 - Applications must be made by the undergraduate student and contain the information and support documents specified.
 The application should be written by the undergraduate student, with guidance from the project supervisor.